 Our family goes wild for these easy miso-glazed green beans!
 A perfect summer side dish, and packed with tons of delicious sweet & savory flavor.
 (Vegan, gluten-free, oil-free)

-While I prefer to steam my green beans as written below (to help retain nutrients and it’s quick & easy) feel free to use your own favorite method of cooking.
+I prefer to steam my green beans as noted below (to help retain nutrients).
+However feel free to use your own favorite method of cooking.

 Miso-Glazed Green Beans